smallfrycode/president/README.md

 Once the game has concluded, the last player will be removed from the `Game.players` list, added to the `Game.out` list, given the last role available, and the `GameState.results()` method will be called in order to retrieve and display the results of the game.

 ### main(players, computers)
-This function sets up and starts the card game, managing both human and computer players while ensuring the total player count does not exceed the maximum defined by ROLES.
+This function sets up and starts the card game, managing both human and computer players while ensuring the total player count is between 4-7 players.

-It takes the list of human player names (players) and the number of computer players (computers), adjusting the counts if needed.
-The game runs in a loop, starting with game.play() and tracking whether it's the first game round.
+It takes the list of human player names (`players`) and the number of computer players (`computers`), adjusting the counts if needed.
+The game runs in a loop, calling `Game.play()` and tracking whether a game was previously played.
 After each round, the user is prompted to play again, with the loop continuing until the user opts out.

 ### parse_args(arglist)
---parse_args() function info goes here--
+The goal of this function is to parse command line arguments.

+It utilizes the `ArgumentParser()` class (from the `argparse` module) and adds 2 arguments, `players` as well as `--computers` with the `add_argument()` method.
+The `players` argument is the list of player names [human players](#humanplayerplayer) whereas the `--computers` argument keeps track of how many computer players should be added [see ComputerPlayer class](#computerplayerplayer).
+While you must add at least 1 human player, adding computers is optional and can be added by using the `-c` flag followed by the number of computers you want to add as an integer.
+This function returns a namespace by using the `parse_args(arglist)` method.
+The parameter `arglist` is created by using `sys.argv[]` to grab the command line arguments.

 ## Authors
 Contributors of this project: